rodrigo-arenas/Sklearn-genetic-opt/README.md

 [![Python Version](https://img.shields.io/badge/python-3.6%20%7C%203.7%20%7C%203.8%20%7C%203.9-blue)](https://www.python.org/downloads/)

 # Sklearn-genetic-opt
-Sklearn models hyperparameters tuning using genetic algorithms
+Sklearn models hyperparameters tuning using evolutionary algorithms.

+This is meant to be an alternative from popular methods inside Sklearn such as Grid Search and Random Grid Search.

+Sklearn-genetic-opt uses evolutionary algorithms from the deap package to find the "best" set of hyperparameters by trying to optimize the cross validation scores, it can be used for both regression and classification problems.

 # Usage:
 Install sklearn-genetic-opt